BURTools/burt/doc/JSON.md

 #### Dependency String

-In string form, it is specifying just the version of the package and all default behavior is bieng used to find the package.
+In string form, it is specifying just the version of the package and all default behavior is being used to find the package.
 The format of the string itself follows the exact specification of [node-semver](https://github.com/npm/node-semver/blob/v7.5.4/README.md).
 Some examples are: